ejkim1996/avalon-assistant/README.md

 However, the one thing that wasn't so ideal about the game was that because select characters needed to know of people playing specific characters while others needed to stay without that information, every game started off with all of us closing our eyes and someone reading off instructions for select characters to raise their thumb or open their eyes.

-Avalon Assistant is a web app that will allow a group of players to create a session that assigns characters AND gives select characters the information they need.
+Avalon Assistant is a web app that will allow a group of players to create a session that assigns characters and gives select characters the information they need.
 It will also let users minimally keep track of the quest progression (successes/fails) and the people who went on each quest.

 ## Data Model